 - A centralised contract repository: allowing you to store all agreements and related documentation in one secure location and create a single source of truth across your portfolio.
 This brings risks, key dates and expiring documents into focus.

 - Automatic notifications: giving your stakeholders, suppliers and contract owners prompts when action is required - whether that’s a compliance document reaching an expiry date or a contract coming up for renewal.
-These alerts allow monitoring to become a proactive process.
+These alerts allow monitoring to become a proactive process and help you to stay ahead of contract milestones.

 - Dashboards and reports: providing visual representations that streamline data gathering for monitoring purposes.
-Easily identify contracts coming up for renewal, the RAG status of each agreement and overdue events that need your attention.
+Easily identify contract milestones such as agreements coming up for renewal, the RAG status of each agreement and overdue events that need your attention.
 This saves teams from spending valuable time on data collection, analysis and reporting.
+Instead, they have critical information at their fingertips.

 - Kanban Workflows: giving your business an immediate view of where all contracts are in the process, making them instantly easier to monitor through each step of the lifecycle and to spot and resolve potential bottlenecks.
 Using SLAs on the phases can also trigger any escalation processes - vital if you’re tracking performance.

-Below, we take a deeper dive into how Gatekeeper optimises contract monitoring within the key areas of milestones, risk and performance.
+Below, we take a deeper dive into how Gatekeeper optimises contract management and monitoring within the key areas of milestones, risk and performance.

 Contract milestones, and renewals in particular, can easily be missed when data is fragmented, there’s a lack of accountability for agreements and when contract monitoring isn’t a priority.